MakoWish/Faitour/README.md

 ## Logging

 Logs are stored in `/var/log/faitour` by default, but the path may be modified in `host_config.ini`.
-Logging it written to both stdout (systemd journal) and text file.
+Logging is written to both stdout (systemd journal) and text file.
 Optionally enable packet logging in `host_config.ini`.

 **faitour**